The Valerie Fund Walk & JAG-ONE Physical Therapy 5K Run raises money for local children with cancer and blood disorders

-The Valerie Fund Walk & JAG-ONE Physical Therapy 5K Run is a community-wide event, now in its 14th year.
-"To see a sea of Valerie Fund Children, their families, friends, and strangers celebrating their winning battle against pediatric cancer is the most heartwarming experience you could ever imagine," say Ed and Sue Goldstein, founders of The Valerie Fund.
-"And to raise over a million dollars at this event to continue our fight for all our Valerie Fund Cancer patients brings tears to our eyes."
-To showcase just how brave our Valerie Fund patients are, the hashtag #NotAllHeroesWearCapes was used to chronicle the journey and Walk Day because each one of them is a hero in their own right.
+The Valerie Fund Walk & JAG-ONE Physical Therapy 5K Run is a community-wide event, now in its 17th year.
+"To see a sea of Valerie Fund Children, their families, friends, and strangers celebrating their winning battle against pediatric cancer is the most heartwarming experience you could ever imagine," said Ed and Sue Goldstein, founders of The Valerie Fund.
+"And to raise over eight hundred thousand dollars at this event to continue our fight for all our Valerie Fund Cancer patients brings tears to our eyes."

-Since breaking the million dollar mark in 2012, more than $8,250,000 (including $1,000,000 and counting at this year's event!) has been raised to support the children and families of The Valerie Fund.
+Since breaking the million-dollar mark in 2012, more than $11 million (including $824,000 and counting at this year's event!) has been raised to support the children and families of The Valerie Fund.
 More than 6,000 children with cancer and blood disorders benefit immeasurably by receiving their medical treatment close to home in a child-centered environment.

-The grass roots efforts of walkers, teams, and captains, 184 in all, raised close to $590,000 of the $1 million.
-Local and corporate sponsors continue to be integral to the success of the event and we can't thank them enough.
-Generous corporate commitments were made by JAG-ONE Physical Therapy, the event's exclusive Run Sponsor, RWJ Barnabas Health, Atlantic Health System, The Edwin and Suzann Goldstein Family Foundation, Inserra Supermarkets, CBOE Global Markets, Investors Bank, St. Joseph's Children's Hospital, and Global Healthcare Management.
-Burger King and Saker ShopRites have brought fundraising for The Valerie Fund into their restaurants and stores during promotional campaigns at registers which has raised money and awareness.
+Generous corporate commitments were made by JAG-ONE Physical Therapy, the event's exclusive Run Sponsor, RWJ Barnabas Health, Atlantic Health System, The Edwin and Suzann Goldstein Family Foundation, Bristol-Myers Squibb, Merck, Inserra Supermarkets, Saker ShopRites, St. Joseph's Children's Hospital, and Verona Together.
+Burger King and Jersey Mikes has brought fundraising for The Valerie Fund into their restaurants during promotional campaigns at registers which has raised money and awareness.

 Once again Gallant Entertainment donated their much acclaimed New York Giants Drum Line to send the walkers off with a high-energy performance.
-Walkers and runners enjoyed refreshments from Chevy's Fresh Mex, Dunkin', and Jersey Mike's Subs.
-Crowd pleasers also included delicious food prepared by Eppes Essen of Livingston and The Shannon Rose, snacks by Herr's, and Bimbo Bakeries USA.
-Other refreshments were generously supplied by Best's, Eight Hills Caterers and Village Supermarkets.
-Cotton Valley provided many of the event's logistical needs.
+Walkers and runners enjoyed refreshments from Dunkin' and Jersey Mike's Subs.
+Crowd pleasers also included delicious food prepared by Eppes Essen of Livingston and snacks from Bimbo Bakeries USA.
+Other refreshments were generously supplied by Best's, Eight Hills Caterers and ShopRite of Lincoln Park, Village Shoprite, Saker Shoprite, and Wakefern.

 For more information, please contact Bunny Flanders, Director of Marketing and Communications at email@example.com